- What is the Social Security Call Scam?

-The Social Security scam call is an example of a person impersonating the Social Security Administration (SSA) with the intent to mislead victims into giving them personal information and/or money.
-In some cases, scam calls from Social Security imposters may cause you to lose hundreds or thousands of dollars.
+The Social Security scam call is an example of a person impersonating the Social Security Administration (SSA) to mislead victims into giving them personal information and/or money.
+Sometimes, scam calls from Social Security imposters may cause you to lose hundreds or thousands of dollars.

 You Receive a Call from the "SSA"

-A person impersonating the SSA will call you from an unknown number or a spoofed government number.
+A person impersonating an SSA employee will call you from an unknown number or a spoofed government number.

-A “spoofed” number means that the scammer will use a legitimate government number so that it appears on your caller ID.
-It may say something like “IRS” or “Social Security Administration” on your caller ID, making you think that the call is from a real government agency.
+A "spoofed" number means that the scammer will use a legitimate government number so that it appears on your caller ID.
+For example, it may say something like "IRS" or "Social Security Administration" on your caller ID, making you think the call is from a real government agency.

 The scammers present themselves as government employees and give you a reason for contacting you.
-The caller can claim someone stole your identity, or there’s another problem with your Social Security number (SSN), account, or benefits.
+For example, the caller can claim someone stole your identity, or there's another problem with your Social Security number (SSN), account, or benefits.